Nacho567/Pewlett_Hackard_Analysis/README.md

 ## **Summary**

 In the next few years, Pewlett Hackard will need to hire and train for 72,458 positions, which represents a large percentage of their workforce.
-Even On top of that, only 1,549 of those retirees are eligible to be mentors to new hires.
-That represents barely over 2% of that group.
+On top of that, only 1,549 of those retirees are eligible to be mentors to new hires.
+That represents barely over 2% of that group, and might not provide enough support to meaningfully mentor the new hires. <i>If<i> everyone eligible mentored, <i>and<i> everyone retired equally over the next 5 years, then they would have about 10 new hires to mentor a year.
+This could be easily done if new hires came in in equal hiring groups over the year, whether quarterly or twice a year.
+That being said, it's very hard to predict